cgbystrom/netty-tools/README.markdown

 Supports very basic matching rules.
 * **Bandwidth meter**<br>
 A monitor to measure the use of bandwidth in your Netty application.
 Place it first in your pipeline and it will measure the size of sent/received ChannelBuffers.
+* **Async WebSocket client**<br>
+A WebSocket client in pure Java with Netty.
+Useful for integration testing.
+Being event-driven, it's also perfect for doing heavy load testing of WebSocket servers.

 Netty is not a web server and these tools are quite "raw" in the HTTP sense.
 If you intend to do anything moderately complex, please look [elsewhere](http://jetty.codehaus.org/jetty/).
-Usually, what you want is to add a small web interface to your Netty application for administration purposes.
-That's where these tools may come in handy.
+I've used it for creating small HTTP-based admin interfaces for my Netty servers.
+That's one use case where these tools may come in handy.

 Getting started
 ----------